-At the national ceremony, Euroa was awarded winner of the Resource Recovery and Waste Management, Environmental Sustainability - Energy and Environmental Sustainability - Natural Environment Management categories, and joint winner with Gascoyne Junction, WA in the Environmental Communication and Engagement category.
+At the national ceremony, Euroa was awarded winner of the Resource Recovery and Waste Management; Environmental Sustainability - Energy; and Environmental Sustainability - Natural Environment Management categories, and joint winner with Gascoyne Junction, Western Australia in the Environmental Communication and Engagement category.

-Councillors vote to no longer formally support celebrations on January 26
+Councillors vote to no longer formally support celebrations on 26 January

-Council will no longer formally support celebrations on January 26, in recognition of First Nations People.
-However, local Australia Day committees can acknowledge their volunteers with their own township celebrations including awards.
+Council will no longer formally support celebrations on 26 January in recognition of First Nations People.
+Local Australia Day committees can acknowledge their volunteers with their own township celebrations including awards.

-Council has received a formal Statement from Taungurung Land and Waters Council (TLaWC) regarding January 26 and agreed not to participate in any activities associated with this date.
+Council has received a formal statement from Taungurung Land and Waters Council (TLaWC) regarding 26 January and agreed not to participate in any activities associated with this date.